astromeier/LetsEncrypt_Serverlist/README.md

 # LetsEncrypt_Serverlist
-LetsEncrypt does NOT recommend to use a list of their servers as they can change without notice.
+LetsEncrypt does NOT recommend to use a list of their verification servers as they can change without notice.
 In some cases it could be useful to whitelist the servers used by LE.
 This list is updated from time to time.
 It is very probable that LE will change some of their servers and this is not reflected in this list asap....